-One for the challenges of being a nonfiction writer is that you can’t tell half of your friends when you’ve finally gotten published.
-Chances are they did something stupid you spent several weeks of your time and talent judging them for it.
+One of the challenges of being a nonfiction writer is that you can’t tell half of your friends when you’ve finally gotten published.
+They probably did something stupid and you spent several weeks worth of your time and talent judging them for it.

 “Art means not having to be useful.” -ZS